TnTech-ECE/CapstoneStarterRepo/Reports/ProjectProposal.md

 The last component to formulating an image of the solution is to explain how the constraints (the things required for success) will be evaluated.
 It is insufficient that the original design was intended to produce a system which is capable of meeting the constraints.
 A method for experimentally validating that the constraints are met must be employed.
 As with any experiment, the experimental design (what you intend to do and how you intend to do it) must be statistically informed (getting the desired result once does not prove much).

+In the Nasa Systems Engineering Handbook, this is discussed in section 4.2.
+They refer to the measures of success as measures of effectiveness (MOE).

-Each team is to explain the experiments that would be appropriate to prove success and why they are appropriate.
+Each team is to explain the experiments that are to be employed to establish success and why they are appropriate.

-As a note, would it be unethical to claim that a solution met specifications without any validation?
+As a note, would it be ethical to claim that a solution met specifications without any validation?

 #### Broader Implications, Ethics, and Responsibility as Engineers